Feminist performance art: Examples of female artists using their body

-Feminist performance prt in Japan
+Feminist performance art in Japan

 Yoko Ono's Cut Piece (1964) responds to gender violence

 Yoko Ono's Cut Piece (1964) is categorised as performance art, a piece where Ono sits in the centre of the stage by herself, wearing a formal suit.
 Ono's performance invited audience to "cut a small piece" from her suit with a pair of scissors given by Ono.
 Ono described Cut Piece (1964), at the first time she performed, as "a test of her commitment to life as an artist...", which Ono's Cut Piece (1964) was not first implying the ideology to against violence in gender or presenting the piece with a feminism ideology.
-Ono performed her work Cut Piece (1964) in Paris, more than 30 years later - For World Peace, in September 2003.
+Ono performed her work Cut Piece (1964) in Paris, more than 30 years later – For World Peace, in September 2003.
 Ono has restated her thoughts on Cut Piece (1964) as "against ageism, against racism, against racism, against sexism, and against violence" to the Routers News Agency.
 In Dolan's article "Make a Spectacle, Make a Difference" (2010), which stated that there are more women initiate into the playwrights and to perform on stage within recent twenty years.
 During the 1970s, in the US, women started to promote theatre of women, in order to crack down the domination of men in the theatre.
 There are a rising numbers of women engage into playwright and perform on stage, similarly to Yoko Ono; the stage or the theatre becomes a medium to the women to "express their lives and politics" and to create "collectives".
 Yoko Ono's Cut Piece (1964), as a performance which against gender violence, either for men or women, rising the political problematic of gender inequality in theatre, which offers a new way for female to make changes on gender domination within performance art.